Former drug dealer becomes attorney after judge gives him a chance to change

 Morrow said he immediately saw something special in Martell from the beginning.

 “With everything that had gone wrong in his life up to that point, he had this optimism that was contagious,” said Morrow.
 “And for him to still be able to have a positive attitude about himself, I thought it was remarkable.
-I said to myself ‘This is somebody who can team me something.’”
+I said to myself ‘This is somebody who can teach me something.’”

 Morrow believes there generally isn’t much of a difference between someone sitting on the bench, and someone appearing before a judge.